davidkowalk/Arduino-Netcat-Backdoor/README.md

 ## Integration into your own attack

 ### Setting up the file host
-First you will need to upload batch file and the [netcat](https://github.com/diegocr/netcat) to a file hosting service.
+First you will need to upload batch file and the [open source netcat](https://github.com/diegocr/netcat) or alternatively [this version](https://eternallybored.org/misc/netcat/)  to a file hosting service.
 It is important, that you can get a direct download-link.
 Viable services are, for example:
 - [bplaced](https://bplaced.net)
 - [1fitcher](https://1fichier.com/)